mcleary/pbr/README.md

 # pbr
 Physically Based Rendering With OpenGL.
-An attempt to render atmosferic effects
+An attempt to render atmospheric effects

 This is a demo project where I build an application to render the Earth from space using high-resolution textures created by NASA.
 The atmospheric scattering uses the full equations from Nishita et al. 1993 in a GPU shader that runs in real-time.
 The demo was implemented in C++ with OpenGL and GLSL.